 Gender equality in education domain

-Improving the participation of girls (and young women) and LGBT+ at all levels of education is essential for realizing gender equality goals and protecting their human rights.
-Education enables all individuals (women, girls and LGBT+) to participate equally and meaningfully in their social, economic and political lives.
+Improving the participation of girls (and young women) and LGBT+ people at all levels of education is essential for realizing gender equality goals and protecting their human rights.
+Education enables all individuals (women, girls and LGBT+ people) to participate equally and meaningfully in their social, economic and political lives.
 Gender transformative education is crucial to changing harmful gender stereotypical attitudes and norms, and recognizing gender equality as a fundamental social value.

-While there is parity between girls and boys (men and women) in enrollment at the secondary and tertiary levels, there are few women and girls represented in the STEM education.
-In addition, majority of LGBT+ are dropping out at the secondary level.
+While there is parity between girls and boys (men and women) in enrollment at the secondary and tertiary levels, there are few women and girls represented in STEM education.
+In addition, the majority of LGBT+ people are dropping out at the secondary level.

 The government shall ensure the following policy provisions to address gender gaps in education: